David Miguel Gray

 About Professor Gray

 Professor Gray joined the department in 2017.
 He received his PhD and MA from Harvard University and his BA from Columbia University.
-Gray’s areas of specialization include philosophy of race and racism, philosophy of cognitive science, philosophy of language, philosophy of mind, and African American philosophy.
+Gray’s areas of specialization include the philosophy of race and racism, the philosophy of cognitive science, the philosophy of language, AI ethics, the philosophy of mind, and African American philosophy.
 His current research focuses on the social ontology of race, racial epithets, philosophy of psychopathology, philosophy of artificial intelligence, and cognitive phenomenology.
 In addition to the above areas, Gray also has teachings interests in logic, philosophy of film, AI ethics, and philosophy of science (general, evolutionary biology, and cognitive psychology).

 Journal Articles